Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Sensitivity of energy injection rate, KLB theory and finite-size effects

-According to figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (c), run1 with the highest energy injection rate has the strongest deviation from the $k^{-5/3}$ scaling range, but is best resolved regarding the scale-to-scale energy and enstrophy fluxes (figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (d)).
-By good resolution we mean, that the $\epsilon_I$/$\eta_I$-normalised fluxes are close to values of $-1$ and $1$ in the energy and enstrophy inertial ranges, respectively.
-Run3 with the lowest energy injection rate in figure \ref{fig:total_kinetic_energy_spectrum_energy_enstrophy_flux_run2_run3} is the closest to fulfill the power-law but with the worst resolution regarding the fluxes.
-Although some argue that the steepening of the spectrum is due to the large-scale damping effects, which causes the formation of large-scale coherent vortices after energy reaches the largest scales \cite{Borue1994,DanilovGurarie2001}, other studies show that vortex formation already occurs before and is not an artifact originated from hypofriction effects \cite{BabianoBasdevantLegrasSadourny1987,Vallgren2011,BurgessScott2017}.
-Therefore, it seems that the formation of coherent structures in configuration space is an inherent property, which is not captured in the wavenumber-based KLB theory.
-This property might have the tendency to disrupt the scaling of the energy spectrum, which is further discussed in section \ref{section4}.
+According to figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (c), run1 with the highest energy injection rate exhibits the strongest deviation from the $k^{-5/3}$ scaling, but the best developed normalised cross-scale energy $Z^E(k)/\epsilon_I$ and enstrophy fluxes $Z^{\Omega}(k)/\eta_I$ (figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (d)) close to values of $-1$ and $1$ in the energy and enstrophy inertial ranges, respectively.
+Run3 with the lowest energy injection rate in figure \ref{fig:total_kinetic_energy_spectrum_energy_enstrophy_flux_run2_run3} is the closest to fulfill the power-law but displays weaker nonlinear fluxes.
+Although claims exist that relate the large-scale steepening of the energy spectrum to the large-scale damping leading to the formation of large-scale coherent vortices at largest scales \citep[see][]{Borue1994,DanilovGurarie2001}, other studies show that vortex formation already occurs on smaller scales and is not entirely an artifact due to hypofriction effects \citep[see][]{BabianoBasdevantLegrasSadourny1987,Vallgren2011,BurgessScott2017}.
+Therefore, it appears to be plausible that the formation of coherent structures in configuration space is an inherent property of two-dimensional turbulence not captured by the wavenumber-based KLB phenomenology.
+This structure formation property has the tendency to pollute the scaling of the energy spectrum, which is further discussed in section \ref{section5}.